NBSutton98/1800_202410_DTC07/README.md

 * Caley Rombout - Blonde Moment Specialist
 * Nicholas Sutton, looking forward to being a flexible member of my team.
-* Timothy Kim - A computer nerdw
+* Timothy Kim - A computer nerd

 ## 3. Technologies and Resources Used